thethunderturner/filament-latex/README.md

 ### Compiler Installation

 Before you start, make sure you have `texlive-full` or `texlive-base` installed on your system.
-You can install it on an Unix based system (Linux/MacOS) by running:
+You can install it on a Unix-based system (Linux/macOS) by running:
 ```bash
 sudo apt-get install texlive-full # for debian based systems
 sudo pacman -S texlive-full # for arch based systems
 brew install texlive-full # for MacOS
 ```
-If you are on Windows then please visit the [TeX Live website](https://tug.org/texlive/windows.html) and follow the instructions. \
+If you are on Windows, then please visit the [TeX Live website](https://tug.org/texlive/windows.html) and follow the instructions. \
 After you have installed `texlive`, find where the `pdflatex` binary is located by running this in your console:
 ```bash
 which pdflatex # for Unix based systems